forestryio/forestry.io/hugo/content/blog/empower-content-creators-with-a-modular-content-strategy.md

 Sawmill is available as a [theme](https://github.com/dwalkr/sawmill) if you want to try it with an existing Hugo site, or as a [starter site](https://github.com/dwalkr/sawmill-starter) if you want to get up and running quickly.

 {{% create_site_button
 repo="https://github.com/dwalkr/sawmill-starter.git"
 branch="master"
 engineName="hugo"
 engineVersion="0.37.1"
+forkName="sawmill-starter"
-heading="Edit this site in Forestry" linkText="Open in Forestry" forkName="sawmill-starter" %}}
+heading="Create a New Site With Sawmill" linkText="Open in Forestry" %}}